ros2-gbp/automatika_embodied_agents-release/docs/examples/semantic_router.md

 # Create a semantic router to route text queries between different components

-While semantic routing can be implemented with an LLM component, ROS Agents also provides a convenient SemanticRouter component that works directly with text encoding distances and can be utilized with a vector DB.
+While semantic routing can be implemented with an LLM component, EmbodiedAgents also provides a convenient SemanticRouter component that works directly with text encoding distances and can be utilized with a vector DB.

 In this example we will use the SemanticRouter component to route text queries between two components, a general purpose LLM and a Go-to-X component that we built in the previous [example](goto.md).
 Lets start by setting up our components.